Euphonium repertoire: In orchestras

-In addition, a number of British composers in the pre-World War II era, including Ralph Vaughan Williams, Percy Grainger, and Arnold Bax, wrote orchestral pieces with two tuba parts, understanding that the first part would be played on euphonium.
-Finally, there are several orchestral pieces – though none in the standard repertoire – in which the composer specifically calls for a euphonium.
-Among them are Dmitri Shostakovich's score to the ballet The Golden Age, Leonard Bernstein's Divertimento for Orchestra, and several symphonies by the British composer Havergal Brian, the American Roy Harris, and the still-living Finnish composer Kalevi Aho.
+Some British composers in the pre-World War II era, including Ralph Vaughan Williams, Percy Grainger, and Arnold Bax, wrote orchestral pieces with two tuba parts, understanding that the first part would be played on euphonium.
+Some composers have specifically calls for a euphonium.
+Among them are Dmitri Shostakovich's score to the ballet The Golden Age, Leonard Bernstein's Divertimento for Orchestra, and several works by the British composer Havergal Brian, the American composers Samuel Barber and Roy Harris, and the still-living Finnish composer Kalevi Aho.